Kids, take back your play areas this summer by saying 'no' to people smoking in them!

 Breathing in second-hand smoke is particularly harmful for children.
 It can cause an increased risk of asthma, meningitis, respiratory conditions like bronchitis, coughs and colds, and cot death.

-Councillor Brenda Batten, Portfolio Holder for Leisure, Culture and Health, said: “Our play areas are important places for children to enjoy themselves and get some exercise, which is why it’s vital they stay free of cigarette fumes.
+Hilary Shade, Head of Partnerships and Community Engagement, said: “Our play areas are important places for children to enjoy themselves and get some exercise, which is why it’s vital they stay free of cigarette fumes.

 “The smoking ban is voluntary, so though our officers won’t be enforcing it, we hope it will remind mums, dads and other adults, of the negative impact of smoking on their health and the health of their children.